sandyre/libopencad/README.md

 ```

 Now supported DWG version are:

 1. R2000 (read-only).
 Its under development still, and a lot of geometries are missed, but it will all come with time.
+2. Next up on the list: R2004.

 Build status
 ------------